 Why It Is Done

-A radioactive iodine uptake (RAIU) test
+A radioactive iodine uptake (RAIU) test is done to:

-- Find the cause of an overactive thyroid gland
+- Find the cause of an overactive thyroid gland (hyperthyroidism).

 - Plan treatment for hyperthyroidism.